New Jersey Quick Facts

 New Jersey plays a major role in the supply of energy to the entire Northeast region.

-New Jersey is the most densely populated state in the nation at nearly 1,300 residents per square mile.1 Despite its extensive Atlantic Ocean beaches and its northern highlands that are part of the Appalachian chain, New Jersey is the only state where every county is considered urban by the U.S. Census Bureau.2 Even though it is the fourth-smallest state by land area, New Jersey plays a major role in the supply of energy to the entire Northeast region.3 Shipping terminals on the Delaware River on the state's western boundary and at the New York-New Jersey harbor have extensive connecting pipeline, rail, and storage terminals that make the state a hub for the distribution of petroleum products throughout the northeastern states.4 Although the state has no fossil energy reserves, it has some renewable resources, primarily solar and biomass from landfills and other municipal solid wastes.5,6,7,8
+New Jersey is the most densely populated state in the nation at nearly 1,300 residents per square mile.1 Despite its extensive Atlantic Ocean beaches and its northern highlands that are part of the Appalachian chain, New Jersey is the only state where every county is considered urban by the U.S. Census Bureau.2,3 Even though it is the fourth-smallest state by land area, New Jersey plays a major role in the supply of energy to the entire Northeast region.
+Shipping terminals on the Delaware River on the state's western boundary and at the New York-New Jersey harbor have extensive connecting pipeline, rail, and storage terminals that make the state a hub for the distribution of petroleum products throughout the northeastern states.4,5,6,7 Although the state has no fossil energy reserves, it has some renewable resources, primarily solar and biomass from landfills and other municipal solid wastes.8,9

 New Jersey is located on the Atlantic coast between New York, Pennsylvania, and Delaware.
-It was nicknamed the Garden State in 1876 because of its role in food production for the nearby major cities at the time.9 Today, the state lies along the heavily traveled East Coast transportation corridor, and New Jersey has more miles of roadway per square mile of land area than any other state.
-The petroleum-dependent transportation sector consumes more energy than any other sector in the state.10 Many New Jersey residents commute to work in the New York City or Philadelphia metropolitan areas, and the state has some of the nation's longest average commute times.11 Long commutes contributed to the transportation sector, accounting for about one-third of the state's energy consumption in 2021.
-Even with the moderating impacts of the ocean on New Jersey's varied climate, the residential sector followed closely, at almost three-tenths of state energy use, and the commercial sector consumed more than one-fourth.
-Despite New Jersey's energy-intensive chemical manufacturing, food and beverage manufacturing, and petroleum refining industries, the industrial sector's energy consumption accounted for just 12% of the state's total energy use.12,13 New Jersey is among the 10 states with the highest gross domestic product (GDP) and has been for the last 50 years.14 The state is also among the 10 states that use the lowest amount of energy per dollar of GDP.
-In 2021, New Jersey's per capita total energy consumption was less than in all but 10 other states.15,16
+The state experiences moderate and occasionally snowy winters and warm, humid summers—temperatures can vary from the eastern coastal regions to western inland regions.10 New Jersey was nicknamed the Garden State in 1876 because of its role in food production for the nearby major cities at the time.11 Today, New Jersey is a leading producer of apples, blueberries, cucumbers, eggplants, and peaches in the nation.12 The state lies along the heavily traveled East Coast transportation corridor, and New Jersey has more miles of roadway per square mile of land area than any other state except Rhode Island.13 Many New Jersey residents commute to work in the New York City or Philadelphia metropolitan areas, and the state has some of the nation's longest average commute times.14 Long commutes are one reason that the transportation sector consumes more energy than any other sector in the state, accounting for about one-third of the state's total energy use in 2022.15

 Petroleum

-New Jersey is the 13th-largest petroleum-consuming state, but the 10th smallest in per capita petroleum use.
+New Jersey is the 13th-largest petroleum-consuming state, but the 8th smallest in per capita petroleum use.

 Natural gas